How indexing works

 What's in an index?

-$SPLUNK_HOME/var/lib/splunk.
-Indexes consist of two types of files: rawdata files and index files.
+Splunk Enterprise stores the data it processes in indexes.
+An index consists of a collection of subdirectories, called buckets.
+Buckets consist mainly of two types of files: rawdata files and index files.
 See How Splunk Enterprise stores indexes.

 Default set of indexes